 Electrical & electronic equipment not collected under the terms of the WEEE legislation can be sent for recycling by contacting David Hackett or Aidan Byrne.
 Equipment that is still operational should be clearly marked as such as this equipment will be reused where possible and recycled otherwise.

 The following forms must be filled out with asset details and the departmental Asset Register updated to reflect all disposal of equipment through this facility.

-New battery recycling boxes are available for all offices and buildings - please contact David Hackett at extension 1630 or email@example.com .
+Battery recycling boxes are available for all offices and buildings - please contact David Hackett at extension 1630 or firstname.lastname@example.org for collections.
 There are external bins for disposal of batteries also at various locations throughout College including House 6, Arts Building, AAP, Buildings Office depot, SNIAMS , East End 4 and the Civil Engineering Building.
 These can normally be found at the attendant's desk.
 These locations can be viewed on the Recycling map.

-There are two containers available for the disposal of waste timber for recycling, one at the rear of the Art's building and a second at the Buildings Office lane, please contact the Buildings Office for more information on this service.
+There are two containers available for the disposal of waste timber for recycling, one at the Nassau St side of the cricket pitch near the Moyne building and a second at the Buildings Office lane, please contact the Buildings Office for more information on this service.